5jt/dyalog-cookbook/manuscript/02-Structure.md

 A> # Crash workspaces
 A>
-A> A crash workspace is a workspace that was saved by a function that was initiated by error trapping, typically by a setting of `⎕TRAP`.
+A> A crash workspace is a workspace that was saved by a function that was initiated by error trapping, typically by setting `⎕TRAP`.
 It’s a snapshot of the workspace at the moment an unforeseen problem triggered error trapping to take over.
 It’s usually very useful to analyse such problems.
 A>
 A> Note that a workspace cannot be saved when more than one thread is running.

-If she doesn’t have an interpreter, and you are not worried about her someday getting one and reading your code, and you have a Run-Time Agreement with Dyalog, you can send her the Dyalog Run-Time interpreter with the workspace.
+If she doesn’t have an interpreter and you are not worried about her someday getting one and reading your code, and you have a Run-Time Agreement with Dyalog, you can send her the Dyalog Run-Time interpreter with the workspace.
 The Run-Time interpreter will not allow the program to suspend, so when the program breaks the task will vanish, and your user won’t see your code.
 All right so far.
 But she will also not have a crash workspace to send you.

 If your application uses multiple threads, the thread states can’t be saved in a crash workspace anyway.